The 20 Best Potassium-Aggravated Myotonia Doctors in The United States

 English

-Laurie Gutmann is a Neurologist in Indianapolis, Indiana.
+Laurie Gutmann is a Neurologist practicing medicine in Indianapolis, Indiana.
 Dr. Gutmann is rated as an Advanced provider by MediFind in the treatment of Potassium-Aggravated Myotonia.
-Her top areas of expertise are Paramyotonia Congenita, Myotonic Dystrophy Type 2, Myotonic Dystrophy, and Charcot-Marie-Tooth Disease.
+She is also highly rated in 19 other conditions, according to our data.
+Her clinical expertise encompasses Paramyotonia Congenita, Myotonic Dystrophy Type 2, Myotonic Dystrophy, and Charcot-Marie-Tooth Disease.

 Advanced in Potassium-Aggravated Myotonia